qminer/qminer/README_NODE.md

 #### Node.JS source code

 Modules were tested with Node.JS 0.11.14.
-Download the code from [https://github.com/joyent/node/archive/v0.11.14.zip] and unzip it to `NODE_ROOT`.
+Download the code from [https://github.com/joyent/node/archive/v0.11.14.zip] and extract the contents of `node-0.11,14` it to `NODE_ROOT`.

 	cd %NODE_ROOT%
 	set PATH=%PYTHON_PATH%;%PATH%